YanPev/CDSS/README.md

 | **5.
 Knowledge Use**   | Integrates LOINC for clinical code interpretation.                          |
 | **6.
 Workflow Integration** | Can embed into larger EHR/CDSS systems.                              |
 | **7.
 Information Delivery** | Visual tabular views, time filtering, code lookup.                   |

 ---

-## ✅ Example Use Case

-> A doctor reviews WBC trends and notices an anomaly.
-Using the update tab, they fix a wrongly recorded value.
-Then, they review previous entries to confirm accuracy.

----